Fundamental Plot Development

 All stories, whether it’s a short story or Anna Karenina, revolve around conflict and basic plot structure.
 I call it, The Four “Cs” of Writing, although other writers may call it something different.
 It’s the formula I use with every story I write, and it works each and every time.

 Who is your story about?
 Without characters there is no story to tell.
 I begin my stories with my lead protagonist(s).
 However, I don’t consider this a hard and fast rule.
 Depending on your genre, you may wish to begin your story with a minor character or even your antagonist.
 Whichever way you go, the plot revolves around the characters and what they do.

 The high point of the story.
 The punch line.
 They argue.
-She grabs a lamp off the nightstand and coldcocks him over the head.
+She grabs a lamp off the nightstand, and in a fit of blinding rage, she coldcocks him over the head.
 He falls to the floor, unconscious and bleeding.
 Meanwhile the neighbors heard them fighting and called the cops.
-The cops soon arrive and bust down the door.
+The police soon arrive and bust down the door.
 He’s lying dead on the floor while his blood, and her fingerprints, are all over the lamp.

-The loose ends are tied up and you end the story.
-She’s hauled off to jail, goes on trial, and is convicted.
+This is when loose ends are tied up and you end the story.
+She’s hauled off to jail, goes on trial, and ends up convicted.
 Since I write stand alone novels I resolve the entire conflict and leave my readers with a definitive, satisfying ending.
-Once again, this isn’t a hard and fast rule.
-Some authors prefer a more ambiguous ending.
-They may leave the readers with a hung jury.
-And if you’re writing a series you’ll certainly want to leave something unresolved to continue in the next book.
+However, this isn’t a hard and fast rule either.
+Some authors may prefer a more ambiguous ending, so they might end the story with a hung jury.
+Those authors who are writing a series will certainly want to leave something unresolved to continue in the next book.

 So there you have it.
 The four basic components of plot development and storytelling.